WaylonWalker/waylonwalker.github.io/content/datacamp-sql.md

     col_1 = 'col_1_filter'
 ```

-This works great for small data sets that you only need to run once.
+This technique works great for small data sets that you only need to run once.
 There is no shame to pull in a big dataset and start munging with it in pandas to get some results, and make decisions.
 The problem becomes when your dataset becomes too big or you need to run the query on a frequent basis.
 Doing the aggregations on the server run much quicker, as it reduces the time spent in io.
 My longest running steps are currently io related.
 Reducing these steps have improved my workflow.
 At the point that I was getting server timeout errors, or using the same long running query in many places I would be searching for examples online, because I just did not have the experience with many more techniques.
+I decided it was time to put away the cheat sheets, step away from Stack Overflow, and improve my speed.

+## Why Learn SQL in 2018??

+SQL is far from the hot topic in 2018, AI, Deep Learning, BIG data, Machine Learning, Natural Language Processing take the win here.
+SQL is so simple why would anyone want to spend time learning SQL?
+The reason... all of those hot topics in 2018 require data.
+My data mostly comes from relational databases which require sql to get data from them.
+Without the ability to efficiently get the data I need to do an aanlysis I cannot even start.
+Sure I could use an ORM, but I found that to be a bit unwieldy with the thousands of tables  we have in formats that were determined many years ago.
+Plus raw SQL is more transportable.
+I commonly collaborate with other folks who do not use python.
+I am proud that I am able to point them to the SQL I use rather than telling them to suck it up an learn python.
+I truly believe that people are the most effective when they are able to choose their own stack of tools.
+Taking some time to focus on the basics of Data Science will help be build a strong foundation for my career.

 ## [Joining Data in Posgres](https://campus.datacamp.com/courses/joining-data-in-postgresql)

-I decided it was time to put away the cheat sheets, step away from Stack Overflow, and improve my speed.
 Below are my notes from the [Joining Data in Posgres](https://campus.datacamp.com/courses/joining-data-in-postgresql)
 course on DataCamp.
 I will use these notes as a refresher when I need a quick reference.

 ### Using()